miklevin/MikeLev.in/_posts/2025-03-29-vim-macro-to-lua.md

 When I switched to Windows, I took up `pfe`, the *Programmer's File Editor*.
 But it didn't do programming language color-syntax highlighting, so I switched to `EditPlus`.
 Switch, switch, switch!
 Fatigue, fatigue, fatigue.
 Muscle memory betrayed.
 Automaticity lost.
+Fluency forgotten.
 There is no greater offender in tech churn than the loss of hard-won keyword recording and playback habits.
 Macro phantom limbs are a thing, and some of them associated with long-dead editors persist today!
 You think this can't happen to you?
 Can you say TextEdit?
 Sublime?
 Atom?

 ### The False Security of Modern Editors